ZooFarming/zoo-keeper-docs/pages/manual/market.en.md

 Again, users can choose many different filtering types on the list of available boosters and display only those available that meet the users' requirements more precisely.

 Sale orders are valid for 14 days by default, and orders longer than 14 days will be removed automatically.

+Note that a burn mechanism has been implemented when buying/selling an NFT in The Market: 1% of the price set by the user will automatically be added to the burn system upon purchase and released to the total burn on a regular basis.

 ## Selling an NFT
 *   Go to My Safe
 *   Hover over the NFT you want to sell with your mouse